louischatriot/connect-nedb-session/README.md

 **IMPORTANT: this library is not maintained anymore, please don't submit anymore pull requests except for bugfixes**

 NeDB-backed session store for the Connect/Express session middleware.
+Only tested with Express 3, not 4

 ## Install and test
 ```javascript